annstella/One_Min_Pitch/README.md

 ## Deployment

-Link to a live sitehttps://aminpitch.herokuapp.com/
+Link to a live site: https://aminpitch.herokuapp.com/

 ## Known bugs
 So far its the upvote and downvote which was not implemented